-Nearly 40 million people depend on water from the Colorado river along its journey from the mountains to the sea, with over two million people in the Colorado front range alone depend on water from the Upper Colorado River watershed.
-Two major water diversions – Adams tunnel and Moffat Tunnel – and nine reservoirs (Grand Lake, Shadow Mountain Reservoir, Lake Granby, Willow Creek Reservoir, Monarch Lake, Meadow Creek Reservoir, Windy Gap Reservoir, Williams Fork Reservoir, Wolford Mountain Reservoir) channeling water for human use.
-Annual diversions through the Moffat Tunnel collection system alone average just over 45,000 acre feet, moving water that used to flow west into the Colorado River and on to the Pacific Ocean to east of the divide.
+Nearly 40 million people depend on water from the Colorado River, with over two million people in the Colorado front range alone depending on the Upper Colorado River watershed for their daily water needs.
+Two major water diversions – Adams Tunnel and Moffat Tunnel – and nine reservoirs (Grand Lake, Shadow Mountain Reservoir, Lake Granby, Willow Creek Reservoir, Monarch Lake, Meadow Creek Reservoir, Windy Gap Reservoir, Williams Fork Reservoir, Wolford Mountain Reservoir) channel water for human use.
+Annual diversions through the Moffat Tunnel collection system alone average just over 45,000 acre feet, moving water that would flow west to the Pacific Ocean to east of the continental divide.

 The health of the Colorado river starts in its headwaters.
-The quality and quantity of water in a river is intrinsically bound up with what happens on the land surrounding its shores, in what is known as its watershed.
-A watershed is the area of land where runoff from rainfall and snowmelt feed into a larger body of water, such as a lake or river.
-The target watershed for the Upper Colorado River can be divided into nine sub-watersheds:
+The quality and quantity of water in a river is intrinsically bound up with what happens on the land surrounding its shores, or its watershed.
+A watershed is the area of land where runoff from rainfall and snow melt feed into a larger body of water, such as a lake or river.

 - Blue River